erikd/haskell-big-integer-experiment/Readme.md

 __This is still very much a work in progress.
 Patches and pull requests more than welcome.__

+## Benchmarks

+Benchmarks comparing the four versions of this library with integer-gmp and integer-simple are available [here][benchmarks].

 ## Requirements

 Since we need to benchmark against the very latest versions of the integer-simple